HMS-Kontoret/.github/dependency_proposal.md

 ## Dependencies:
 Outline any additional dependencies or prerequisites required to integrate this dependency successfully.

-## Stakeholder Input:
-Request feedback and input from relevant stakeholders regarding the proposed dependency.

 ## Attachments:
 Include any relevant documentation, links, or references that support your proposal.